anklimov/lighthub/README.md

 Openhab provides own native mobile app both, for IoS and Android, requires some server to be installed (Raspberry PI good enough)
 * [HomeRemote mobile client](http://thehomeremote.com/)
 Home Remote mobile applicatios for IoS and Android requires only MQTT broker to be working.
 Any Cloud-based MQTT broker, like [CloudMQTT](https://www.cloudmqtt.com/) is good enough to serve average household, even with free account.

-Scalability is virtually unlimited: Setup so many controllers you needed in most convenient places of your house - MQTT broker will allow controllers communicate each other and with Openhab and propagate commands across network.
+* [Node-Red](https://nodered.org/)  Possibly, the best solution to deploy event-based authomation and scripting on top of MQTT/LightHub.
+The easy to use universal and visual tool to wire many different devices in single system.

-To deploy event-based authomation and scripting on top of LightHub, possibly, the best solution is [Node-Red](https://nodered.org/)
+Scalability is virtually unlimited: Setup so many controllers you needed in most convenient places of your house - MQTT broker will allow controllers communicate each other and with Openhab/NodeRed/HomeRemote and propagate commands across network.

 [Prease refer to our Wiki for insructions.](https://github.com/anklimov/lighthub/wiki/Configuring)